 "Flipped" Classroom Model

-The Acorn School of Herbal Medicine (referred to as ASHM) offers education in medical herbalism, clinical nutrition, basic physiology, field botany, herbal pharmacy, and other aspects of natural health.
+The ACORN School of Herbal Medicine (referred to as ACORN) offers education in medical herbalism, clinical nutrition, basic physiology, field botany, herbal pharmacy, and other aspects of natural health.
 Our faculty members are qualified practicing herbalists with professional clinical experience and strong backgrounds in clinical nutrition.
 Our programs are not accredited by any educational agency in the State of California.

 The Footprints in Medical Herbalism program teaches curriculum created by Paul Bergner, Medical Herbalist, Clinical Nutritionist for the North American Institute of Medical Herbalism (referred to as NAIMH).
 Paul founded NAIMH in 2003, and from 2003 until 2012, NAIMH was approved and Regulated by the Colorado Department of Higher Education, Private Occupational School Board.
 In July 2012 NAIMH relocated to Portland, Oregon.
 Oregon does not regulate this type of school, but NAIMH has kept and maintained the coursework approved by Colorado.
 NAIMH is not academically accredited, and students are not eligible for federal government loans.